Nikronic/Deep-Halftoning/README.md

 # Deep Halftoning
 "Deep Context-Aware Descreening and Rescreening of Halftone Images" paper implementation.

+# WIP
+Numbers in paper are not reproducible at the moment.

 # Reference

 Tae-hoon Kim and Sang Il Park.
 2018.
 Deep Context-Aware Descreening